National Institutes of Health

 - The primary NIH organization for research on Vitamins is the NIH Office of Dietary Supplements

 Each vitamin has specific jobs.
-If you have low levels of certain vitamins, you may develop a deficiency disease.
-For example, if you don't get enough vitamin D, you could develop rickets.
+If you have low levels of certain vitamins, you may get health problems.
+For example, if you don't get enough vitamin C, you could become anemic.
 Some vitamins may help prevent medical problems.
 Vitamin A prevents night blindness.

 The best way to get enough vitamins is to eat a balanced diet with a variety of foods.
-In some cases, you may need to take a daily multivitamin for optimal health.
-However, high doses of some vitamins can make you sick.
+In some cases, you may need to take vitamin supplements.
+It's a good idea to ask your health care provider first.
+High doses of some vitamins can cause problems.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)